taxjarsam/taxjar-developers/source/integrations/sales-tax-reporting.md

 * `'ebay'`

+* `'etsy'`

-* `'etsy'`; or
+* `'facebook'`; or

 * `'walmart'`.

-These e-commerce channels are marketplaces, and therefore marketplace exempt.
-The platform handles sales tax calculation and remittance on behalf of the seller.
+State laws vary in whether or not the merchant or marketplace platform are responsible for sales tax filing and remittance.
+TaxJar's software logic handles marketplace facilitator law determination by state, in addition to the date the law has taken effect.
+For more details and a list of details by state and date, see [State by State: Marketplace Facilitator Laws Explained](https://blog.taxjar.com/marketplace-facilitator-explained/).

 If a software integration meets all of the following conditions, these transactions should be created in TaxJar along with the appropriate `provider`: